ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 Inside, we sat on some stools.
 To the right of the entrance was a bed that Handa was sitting on.
 At the far end of the entrance, the man, whose name I asked but could not pronounce, was sitting near a small table.
 They laid out some bread, surcream (a thick, creamy, and slightly tangy butter), and candies.

-{% include photo.html url="2023-09-14-north-mongolia/3/__2023-08-30_05-12-06-667000_evan.webp" description="" %}
+{% include photo.html url="2023-09-14-north-mongolia/3/__2023-08-30_05-12-06-667000_evan.webp" %}

 At the far end of the entrance, near the man, was a highly decorated cabinet with a telephone, some seemingly Buddhist items, and a mirror.
 My eyes were drawn to the left side of the ger, where a very large sack hung from a strong beam of wood.
 It was made of an old, large animal hide that had been stitched together in two pieces.
 It looked like it had a capacity of at least 100L.
 Handa walked over and poured her newest batch of mare milk into the sack.
 From the sound of the pour, I could tell the sack was nearly full, presumably with more mare's milk.

 {% include photo.html url="2023-09-14-north-mongolia/3/__2023-08-30_05-08-05-705000_evan.webp" description="Inside Handa's ger, a large cow-skin hide has been sewn into a vessel for fermenting horse milk into kumis.
 It hangs from a sturdy wooden frame that leans against the ger's interior wall.
 Hundreds of liters of milk stretch the leather to its limit, exerting tremendous force on the two small wooden toggles that solely hold back a catastrophic milk tsunami." %}

 After giving the contents a quick stir, Handa filled a plastic jug by dunking it into the sack, and then placed the jug on the table.
 Wasting no time, the man procured a decently sized wooden bowl that he filled to the brim, and then took a long pull.
-After wiping the milk from his mustache, he replaced what he had drunk by pouring more into the bowl, and then passed it to me.
-To me!
+After wiping the milk from his mustache, he replaced what he had drunk by pouring more into the bowl, and then passed it to me. **To me**!

 Remembering what Anuka had told me previously about receiving with my right hand, I tentatively took the bowl and looked inside.
 The sides of the bowl had small chunks of rancid dairy, and on top of the liquid was a thin film that I had watched the man gently blow to one side of the bowl before sipping (gulping).

 Everyone hushed to watch what would happen next, with curiosity and anticipation.
 How would the foreigner react to the taste?
 Emulating the man as closely as possible, I blew the film off to the side and touched the bowl to my lips and started drinking.
 Sour and bubbly, it tasted nothing like I expected.
 Sort of like kefir.
 I think I liked it!
 I had several gulps and passed back the bowl, and the ritual continued.
-The man filled the bowl, looked at someone, and that person would receive the bowl and sip from it, then pass it back.
+The man filled the bowl, looked at someone, and that special someone would receive the bowl and sip from it, then pass it back.

 I asked Anuka what I was drinking.
 "This is Mongolia's national drink, kumis," she explained.
 When offered kumis, it is a sign of respect that you must not refuse, and the more you can drink in one sip, the better.
 But never drink the whole bowl, she continued.
 Perhaps it's just a superstition, but supposedly this is a guarantee for a bad milking yield the next day.